BhukyaKishore/Demo-ETL/README.md

 # Database Population Script Documentation

-This script is designed to fetch data from a JSON API (specifically, JSONPlaceholder) and populate a MySQL database with the retrieved information.
+This script is designed to fetch data from a JSON API frim ( JSONPlaceholder) and populate a MySQL database with the retrieved information.
 It dynamically creates tables based on the JSON structure and inserts data, handling potential duplicate entries and setting up primary and foreign key constraints.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)